ropensci/geojsonio/cran-comments.md

-This version of geojsonio updates the package documentation to include the proper alias for interactive help().
+This version of geojsonio removes the final references to rgeos ahead of that package's retirement.

 ## R CMD check results